Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Do you want to gain better control over your asthma?
 Put it in writing!
 By following the examples below, you can use a journal to track day-to-day changes in your asthma.
-This may be something you can do with a parent's or guardian's help.
-If your parent or guardian has asthma, he or she can also use a journal to track his or her own symptoms, too.
+The information helps you and your healthcare provider take better care of your asthma.
+This may be something you can do with he.
+If your parent or guardian help from an adult.

 Make copies of this page before you write on it so you can use it again!

 Check the boxes below to show when you had symptoms.

 Some kids use peak flow meters to measure how well their lungs are working.
 Write down your peak-flow numbers for the green, yellow, and red zones: